code-workshop-kit/code-workshop-kit/README.md

 ## Usage

-Have NodeJS version 13 or higher installed.
+> NodeJS version 13 or higher is required.
+This means that you have to make sure you put `"type":"module"`, in your `package.json` of your module!

 Install the package